Y-Xiang-hub/Crowdsourcing-With-Smart-Contract/README.md

           doi={10.1109/ACCESS.2020.3043042}
         }

-If you have any questions please feel free to contact me by e-mail yuexin.xiang@cug.edu.cn.
+If you have any questions please feel free to contact me by e-mail at Yuexin.Xiang@monash.edu.